CHONG KNEAS FLOATING VILLAGE BY BIKE

 BIKE OR TUK-TUK FROM SIEM REAP TOWN?

-Staying in Siem Reap I decided to rent a Mountain Bike for $3 USD and started pedaling away from the busy pub street and surrounding areas.
+Staying in Siem Reap I decided to rent a Mountain Bike and started pedaling away from the busy pub street and surrounding areas.
 The searing heat immediately had me sweating and I spent the majority of the dripping in sweat, my t-shirt entirely saturated.

-My next stop was for a cold water at the foot of the Phnom Krom Hill.
-I asked a local kid to watch my bike as I climbed the hundred or so stairs up the Hill.
-At the summit a sign pointed to a ticket office and I decided I had seen enough of the view to not desire any further incline.
-From the top of the stairs I got a good insight into not only Phnom Krom but also Chong Kneas floating village.
+My next stop was for cold water at the foot of the Phnom Krom Hill.
+I asked a local kid to watch my bike as I climbed the hundred or so stairs up to the Hill.
+At the summit, a sign pointed to a ticket office and I decided I had seen enough of the view to not desire any further incline.
+From the top of the stairs, I got a good insight into not only Phnom Krom but also Chong Kneas floating village.

 My legs needed a break so I stopped for a drink at a small family-run store.
 The kids soon started to hang around me as I enjoyed a refreshing drink.
 I hung out with the kids for a while, taking photos of them, editing them and blowing up their portraits full-screen to their amazement.

 They wanted to play soccer so we headed into an unused warehouse and I played goalkeeper for an hour as eight young kids battled it out, trying to impress me with their skills.
 I had some spare bracelets and they were all stoked with their new bling.
 As I left they chased me down the street.

 I hopped on the back and rode the Phnom Krom loop.
 A 20-minute cruise through an extremely under-developed region was an experience.
 I waved to lots of kids, got hit in the head by a chicken and laughed at by many locals.
 Everyone was friendly as always and the school had just finished so I got lots of weird looks from the school kids.
 This is a region few tourists visit as there are no ‘attractions’ per se in the area that I came across.